rbflurry/smart-kill-local/README.md

 > **Note:** While the original API is currently still live, there is no guarantee it will remain so.
 This project lets you run everything independently.

 ## Notes
-I am not sure what causes the api-token-auth process.
+- I am not sure what causes the api-token-auth process.
 I have been able to reprovision my traps to my self hosted endpoint without the api-token process triggering.
-When it skips that process the trap sends updates to the /trap api endpoint with the token in the headers of the request.
+- When it skips that process the trap sends updates to the /trap api endpoint with the token in the headers of the request.
+- You can choose to capture traffic to the original api (www.victorsmarthost.com) by setting up a local DNS entry for it.
+This will give you the auth token when the device polls into the traps/history api.
+The Username of the trap can be found in the mobile app or on the sticker on the bottom

 ---